awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/cvpr-2021-image-inpainting-eng.md

 Inpainting baselines:

 * GMCNN [2].
-A generative multi-column model, which synthesizes different image components in a parallel manner.
+A generative multi-column baseline, which arranges different image components in a parallel manner.
 * EdgeConnect [3].
-A two-stage adversarial method, which hallucinates missing edges first as guidance for image completion.
+A two-stage adversarial approach that hallucinates the missing edges first as guidance for further image completion.
 * HiFill [4].
-A coarse-to-fine network for high resolution images with light-weight gated convolution.
+A coarse-to-fine network for images with high resolution with light-weight gated convolution.
 * GatedConv [5].
-A coarse-to-fine network based on gated convolution, which achieves state-of-the-art inpainting performance with free-form masks.
+A coarse-to-fine network, which is based on gated convolution that achieves state-of-the-art inpainting performance with free-form masks.

 Looking at the Table 1, it is clearly seen that for different backbone networks, the proposed external-internal architecture model consistently improves the quantative results on different datasets.

 ![Table 1](../../.gitbook/assets/2022spring/31/Table_1.png)

-### 4.2 Qualitative Results
+### 4.3 Qualitative Results

 The Figure 3 demonstrates the visual comparisons of different methods.
 Masked regions are visualized in red.
 The proposed method reconstructs the missing parts with better color distribution.